DakonVoller/DakonVoller/README.md

 - 👋 Hi, I’m @DakonVoller
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ... click libearary for cli,
+- 🌱 I’m currently learning ... click lib for cli, rust libs for telemetry data, and networking
 - 💞️ I’m looking to collaborate on ...data collection, Rust - Python -JavaScript - asyncronus call time modeling liberary
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He , Him  / Any